New Public Art

-A new sculpture, which is currently in the conceptual phase, by artists Preston Singletary and David Franklin will be part of the New Arena at Seattle Center opening in 2021.
+A new sculpture, which is currently in the conceptual phase, by artists Preston Singletary and David Franklin will be part of the new Climate Pledge Arena at Seattle Center opening in 2021.

 The sculpture depicts a Pacific Giant Octopus, which is a creature of incredible intelligence and beauty.
 An otherworldly creature of our local waters, it is also one that permeates the lore of many cultures.
 In Preston Singletary’s Tlingit culture, it is often associated with shamanism.

 The design is based on an appliqué design technique used to decorate button blankets, which are a type of ceremonial regalia used from southeastern Alaska to Washington State.
 Singletary, a native of Seattle, who grew up near Seattle Center, wanted to make a design that would bring together the art forms of his heritage, and from his adopted home.
 This sculpture is intended to show the relationships between the design styles of both of these places.
 Intended to be a symbol of respect for both the Salish people on whose land we all live, and the long tradition of incredible coastal art forms in the northwest.